AmrElsayyad/AmrElsayyad/.github/metrics-template.md

 # Hi 👋, I'm Amr Elsayyad

-A passionate _Full Stack AI Engineer_ who builds innovative data-driven solutions and explores cutting-edge technologies across the full ML lifecycle.
+A passionate _Software Engineer_ who builds innovative data-driven solutions and explores cutting-edge technologies across the full ML lifecycle.

 🔧 **What I do:**